There are three government agencies that work with refugees. Each agency has different roles and responsibilities:

 - removes refugee claimants who cannot stay in Canada.

-CBSA can put you in jail if:
+CBSA can put you in a detention centre if:

 - they cannot be sure of who you are,